Magnetocaloric effect for a $Q$-clock type system: Spin Model

-where $\mathcal{J}>0$ is the ferromagnetic exchange interaction to nearest neighbors; the sum runs over all pairs of nearest neighbors $(i, j)$, which is indicated by the symbol $\langle i,j \rangle$ under the summation symbol. $\vec{B}$ is an external field applied along one direction in the plane.
-In this work, we used arbitrary units choosing $\mathcal{J} = 1$, making all the calculated quantities for the exchange energy constant.
-From this Hamiltonian model, we must extract the accessible states of the system to obtain the entropy of the system.
+where $\mathcal{J}>0$ is the ferromagnetic exchange interaction to nearest neighbors; the sum runs over all pairs of nearest neighbors $\langle i,j \rangle$. $\vec{B}$ is an external magnetic field applied along one of the directions of the plane.
+We use $\mathcal{J} = 1$ in our calculations, thus all quantities are delivered in exchange units.

-To quantify the caloric effect, it is necessary to obtain the entropy from the thermodynamic study of the model.
-We will first analyze two cases where this calculation comes from a canonical partition function.
-The first corresponds to an exact calculation of all the accessible microstates of the system for a $3 \times 3$ lattice for $Q = 2, 4, 6$ and $8$.
-For the same values of $Q$ studied, the mean-field theory will be employed for lattices of size up to $32 \times 32$.
-On the other hand, Monte Carlo simulations offer us the possibility to obtain thermal averages with a sample of the configurations and to define an entropy via integration of the specific heat.
+To quantify the caloric effect, the entropy from the thermodynamics of the model must be obtained.
+To do that, we will analyze Monte Carlo simulations, which offer the possibility of obtaining thermal averages within a sample of the possible configurations of the system.
+The following section will detail the method employed, including the algorithm used in our computational calculations.

-In the next section, we will review the mean-field approximation to emphasize the calculation of the approximate partition function and the definition taken from there for the entropy coming from the Helmholtz free energy temperature derivative, which also applies to the exact case in small lattices.